Jpw11108/GNURADIO_LABCOMUIS_2024_2_E1A_G2/practica_3/readme.md

 # Parte A: Análisis de Modulación de Amplitud

-Este proyecto realizó un análisis de la modulación de amplitud (AM) en tres casos:
+en esta practica se realizó un análisis de la modulación de amplitud (AM) en tres casos:

 - \( k_a A_m = 1 \)
 - \( k_a A_m > 1 \)